-Looking after you and your family after a bushfire
+Looking after you and your family after a disaster

-Traumatic experiences - like being involved in a fire - can be sudden and overwhelming.
+Traumatic experiences - like being involved in an emergency or natural disaster can be sudden and overwhelming.
 It's normal to feel unsettled and disrupted for a while.
 You may feel depressed, anxious, sad, angry or exhausted.
 You might find it hard to sleep, concentrate or remember details.